sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 ### Understand the DataServices context

+To understand the context of the `DataServices` element, let's use what we now know from learning how to navigate the OData standards documents in the [Resources](https://developers.sap.com/tutorials/odata-dd-2-resources.html) tutorial in this mission.

-As described in the OData standards document [OData Version 4.0.
-Part 3: Common Schema Definition Language (CSDL) Plus Errata 03](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html), specifically in [section 3.1 Element edmx:Edmx](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752501), the root `Edmx` element (a) is mandatory and (b) must contain a single `DataServices` element, and optionally some `Reference` elements.
+We should refer to the OData standards document "OData Version 4.0.
+Part 3: Common Schema Definition Language (CSDL)", the latest version being available at the canonical URL <https://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part3-csdl.html>, which brings us specifically to the "Plus Errata 03" version which has its own URL <https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html>.

+In this document, [section 3 Entity Model Wrapper](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752500) tells us all about this context:

+- the root `edmx:Edmx` element (a) is mandatory and (b) must contain a single `edmx:DataServices` element
+- that single `edmx:DataServices` element must contain one or more `edm:Schema` elements
+- it is in these `edm:Schema` elements that our OData service schemas (service and entity detail) are defined

+In our case, there's one schema, and therefore a single `edm:Schema` element.

+> the `edm` prefix to the `Schema` element name here is from the documentation; in our particular metadata document the namespace represented by this prefix, `http://docs.oasis-open.org/odata/ns/edm`, is defined as the default (see the previous step).
+From now on, element names in the standards document that are prefixed with `edm` will be written here without the prefix, to stay close to our specific metadata document.

+So we can now jump to [section 5 Schema](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752520) to know what to expect inside the `Schema`.
+The section tells us to expect one or more of the following elements:

+- `Action`
+- `Annotations`
+- `Annotation`
+- `ComplexType`
+- `EntityContainer`
+- `EntityType`
+- `EnumType`
+- `Function`
+- `Term`
+- `TypeDefinition`

+If we inspect what's in our `Schema`, we see these elements at the next level:

+- `Annotation` (and `Annotations`)
+- `EntityContainer`
+- `EntityType`

+We'll cover annotations in a subseqent tutorial, so that leaves the `EntityContainer` and `EntityType` elements.
+Let's take these one at a time.